microsoft/azure-health-data-services-workshop/Challenge-11 - Power Platform Integration/Readme.md

 You can reuse the client id and secret you've used for Postman or you can create a new App Registration for the Power Platform.
 Do verify the resources with some more information on how the Power Platform connects with your FHIR service API.
 Alternatively, as a best practice, you can create a new App Registration dedicated to your Power App.
+Make sure to read the reference material closely as you need to make sure your Power App has the right permissions.

-When creating the operations for this custom connector, make sure to use the right request and response bodies as seen in Postman.
+When creating the operations for this custom connector, use the right request and response bodies as seen in Postman.
 The UI for the custom connector will then pre-populate the payload and help with the references in the object that your Power Platform sees.
 **Note:** You might get double references to objects like 'reference', 'system', 'code', etc. For these objects you can update the description or name so they are easier to map.

+Now that you have a custom connector that can create and retreive the relevant resources you can continue to implement the functions in the scrnResults and scrnParameters.

+**Note:** Consider with your team how the creation of this custom connector can simplify or complicate the app development process and the role a backend developer can play in this.

 ## Step 4 - Validate the full functionality of the app